dieterhochuli/dieterhochuli.github.io/outreach.md

 ---
 layout: page
-title: Outreach
+title: Outreach and Media
-subtitle: Media and chats outside the ivory tower
+subtitle: Beyond the ivory tower
 ---

 I'm always keen to  I talk to as many people as I can about the work we do.
 So here's some stuff about my outreach work.